 You will need: 22cm pie plate

-Start with the pastry.
-Put the flour, sugar and cubed butter in a food processor and pulse until breadcrumbs form.
+- Put the flour, sugar and cubed butter in a food processor and pulse until breadcrumbs form.
 Next, add the egg and egg yolk.
-Before it forms a ball, add the rosewater – add a little extra if it's dry.
-Pat the dough into a ball, wrap in clingfilm and refrigerate for 30 minutes.
+Before it forms a ball, add the rosewater – add a little extra if it seems dry.
+Dump on to a clean surface and gently shape the dough into a ball, wrap in clingfilm and refrigerate for 30 minutes.
 Lightly dust a clean surface and rolling pin with flour then roll the dough out into a circle large enough to cover the pie plate and roughly the thickness of a pound coin.
-You will have some excess, which you could use to cover a smaller plate (but you wont have any filling to put in it!), or freeze for a rainy day.
+You will have some excess, which you could use to cover a smaller plate (but you wont have any filling to put in it!), or you could freeze leftovers for a rainy day.
 Cover the plate with the dough and crimp or checkerboard the edges.
 Cover the plate and refrigerate for 2 hours, preferably overnight.

-Prepare the filling and pie.
-Preheat the oven to 180 C/350 F. Whisk together melted butter, sugar, polenta, vanilla bean paste and salt.
+- Preheat the oven to 180 C/350 F. Whisk together melted butter, sugar, polenta, vanilla bean paste and salt.
 Gradually add the honey until thickened and smooth.
 Next, add the eggs one by one, and then the cream and white vinegar.
 Safely pull the middle oven rack towards you and place the prepared pie plate on it.
-Gently pour the filling inside the pie.
+Slowly pour the filling inside the pie.
 Depending on the style/size of your plate, the entire mixture should fill the plate, which is fine, as the mixture shrinks as it bakes.
 Bake for 50 minutes, until the top is browned and there is a slight wobble.
-Allow cooling at room temperature before tucking in or place the pie in the fridge to set.
-Will last for 5 days in the cold cube/fridge.
+Allow to cool at room temperature before tucking in or place the pie in the fridge to set.
+Will last for 5 days in the fridge.

 Love Em xx